Cantorstaub/Scalable-Markov-Chains/README.md

 [[1]](#_ftnref1) You can compare the output of your program with the historical one from Shannon in: Shannon, Claude E. (1948): ‚A Mathematical Theory of Communication‘.
 In: _Bell System Technical Journal_ 27/3, pp. 379–423, here: p.
 388. This is only the first part of this paper.
 The second part was published in the October issue of the same journal on pages 623–656.
 If you prefer a translated German version of Shannon’s paper, see: Shannon, Claude E. (2000): _Ein/Aus.
 Ausgewählte Schriften zur Kommunikation- und Nachrichtentheorie_.
 Edited by Kittler, Friedrich A./Berz, Peter/Hauptmann, David/Roch, Axel.
 Berlin: Brinkmann und Bose, p.
 20.

+[[2]](#_ftnref2) Kittler, Friedrich A.: ‚The World of the Symbolic – A World of the Machine‘.

-[[2]](#_ftnref2) Kittler, Friedrich A. (1993): ‚Die Welt des Symbolischen - eine Welt der Maschine‘.
+Kittler, Friedrich A. (1993): ‚Die Welt des Symbolischen - eine Welt der Maschine‘.
 In: _Draculas Vermächtnis.
 Technische Schriften_.
 1. Auflage.
 Leipzig: Reclam, pp. 58–80, here: p.
 73